Majors

 A private, liberal arts education is often more affordable than you think, and our Office of Financial Aid is here to help you every step of the way.

-• <blockquote> <p></p> <div class="lw_profiles_774"> <p> My financial aid package was a large part of my decision to attend Lewis & Clark.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/21550-jermisha-hinton">Jermisha Hinton BA ’25</a> <br/> <span class="quoted-profile_meta">Washington, D.C.</span> </p> </blockquote>
+- <blockquote> <p></p> <div class="lw_profiles_774"> <p> My financial aid award was a significant part of my decision.
+Without the generous aid, I would not have been able to attend Lewis & Clark.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/20468-kryton-gackle">Kryton Gackle BA ’25</a> <br/> <span class="quoted-profile_meta">Miles City, Montana</span> </p> </blockquote>

-• <blockquote> <p></p> <div class="lw_profiles_774"> <p> The financial aid package I received was a true blessing and overall was one of the reasons why my parents and I decided Lewis & Clark was the best fit for me.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/21527-taj-jamaal-muhammad">Taj-Jamaal “TJ” Muhammad BA ’26</a> <br/> <span class="quoted-profile_meta">Inglewood, California</span> </p> </blockquote>
+- <blockquote> <p></p> <div class="lw_profiles_774"> <p> The financial aid package I received was a true blessing and overall was one of the reasons why my parents and I decided Lewis & Clark was the best fit for me.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/21527-taj-jamaal-muhammad">Taj-Jamaal “TJ” Muhammad BA ’26</a> <br/> <span class="quoted-profile_meta">Inglewood, California</span> </p> </blockquote>

 Lewis & Clark’s 4-5-6 Commitment can help you make the most of your future.